wandb/docs/docs/guides/launch/create-launch-job.md

 │   │   example.yml
 ```

-We create a Docker image called `fashion-mnist` with the `docker build` command:
+You can create a Docker image called `fashion-mnist` with the `docker build` command:

 ```bash
 docker build . -t fashion-mnist